Cyrilvallez/Measuring-Influence-Twitter/README.md

 include("../Engine/Engine.jl")
 using .Engine

+# Remove usage of latex to avoid errors if it is not installed
 import PyPlot as plt

-# Remove usage of latex to avoid errors
 rcParams = plt.PyDict(plt.matplotlib."rcParams")
 rcParams["text.usetex"] = false
 rcParams["font.family"] = ["sans-serif"]